 Accelerated Program Guidelines

-- The GRE or other graduate admission exam requirements may be waived for students that meet the accelerated program’s advanced standing requirements.
-Programs are not required to waiver standardized tests for accelerated students.
+b.
+The GRE or other graduate admission exam requirements may be waived for students that meet the accelerated program’s advanced standing requirements.
+Students should double check with their graduate program director to confirm whether this waiver has been granted.

-- Students who do not maintain a cumulative undergraduate GPA of 3.0 at the time of official matriculation into the master’s degree will be placed on academic probation in their first semester in the master’s program and are subject to dismissal from the program if they do not achieve a graduate GPA of 3.0 in courses related to their program of study after 9 s.h. of graduate credit attempted.
+d.
+Students granted permission to participate in a bachelor’s/master’s accelerated program who have a cumulative GPA less than 3.00 at the time of undergraduate graduation will be placed on academic probation in their first semester in the master’s program and will be subject to dismissal from the program if they do not achieve a graduate level GPA of 3.0 in courses related to their program of study after 9 semester hours of graduate credit attempted.

 ECU seniors who are within 6 s.h. or less of completion of all undergraduate degree requirements, if admitted to a graduate degree program at ECU, may enroll in 5000- or 6000-level courses applicable to graduate degree requirements.
 Graduate courses taken under the “six-hour rule” do not double count toward completion of the undergraduate degree.